sammlapp/training_gui/plan.md

 ## known bugs

-cannot ctrl/cmd+c/v in the app
+backend lightweight_server does not terminate on app termination cannot ctrl/cmd+c/v in the app

 Multi-class review mode segmented control still has ugly styling, update to match Binary review segmented annotation control

 When using remote file explorer, "save" dialogue is incorrect - cannot create file

+Review tab:
+When the layout number of columns/rows is changed, the active clip changes.
+Instead, the page should update so that the previously active clip is still on the displayed page, and is still the active clip.
-Sometimes does not render specs on the page (bin) when enabling classifier guided listening (CGL)
+Sometimes the review tab does not render specs on the page (bin) when enabling or changing settings of classifier guided listening (CGL).
+They only render on page change.
+We should ensure that any clips displayed in the current page/bin get rendered immediately

-Tauri build not rendering Review tab clips correctly

 Need to test training (failed, fixed bug in script, didn't try again)